 Living allowance for Ukrainian refugees

-Do you live as a refugee in a shelter in Utrecht?
-And do you not have enough money to live on?
+Are you a refugee and staying in a shelter in Utrecht?
+And do you not have a paid job and do not receive any Dutch benefits?
 We can help you with living allowance.

 Report changes